 Figure ES-2.
-Conceptual illustration of options available for $CO_2$ removal, redrawn from Figure 2 in Minx et al. 2018 [5]. $CO_2$ removal methods analyzed in this report are highlighted in color.
-We considered only $CO_2$ -removal strategies with sufficient county-level resolution information (circa 2022) to estimate costs; we used an inclusion threshold of at least 10 million tonnes of $CO_2$ removal per year for a $CO_2$ -removal strategy to be considered.
+Conceptual illustration of options available for CO_2 removal, redrawn from Figure 2 in Minx et al. 2018 [5].
+CO_2 removal methods analyzed in this report are highlighted in color.
+We considered only CO_2 -removal strategies with sufficient county-level resolution information (circa 2022) to estimate costs and established an inclusion threshold of at least 10 million tonnes of CO_2 removal per year for a CO_2 -removal strategy to be considered.

-Several promising CO2 removal approaches-such as coastal and ocean-based methods, grassland or wetland management, mineral weathering, or CO2 mineralization were not included because of insufficient data on cost, impacts, and necessary resources, but we expect regionspecific data on these "roads not traveled" will soon be available.
+Other promising approaches-such as mineral weathering, CO2 mineralization, grassland and wetland management, coastal blue carbon and ocean-based methods (Figure ES-2)-were not included because of insufficient data on cost, impacts, and necessary resources, but we expect region-specific data on these "roads not travelled" will soon become available.

+We acknowledge that forest, soil, and geologic CO_2 storage have differing durability.
 Geologic carbon storage is highly durable while forests and soils store carbon in ecological pools that are more vulnerable to reversal.
-We frame these combined strategies as a portfolio that will allow our nation to transition from near-term investment in CO2 removal and maintenance of immediately deployable storage (through forest and cropland-soil management) to long-term durable investment in geologic storage once technologies develop and scale.
+We frame these combined strategies as a portfolio that will allow our nation to transition from near-term investment in CO_2 removal and maintenance of immediately deployable storage (through forest and cropland-soil management) to long-term durable investment in geologic storage once technologies develop and scale.

-This report is not intended as a prescriptive plan but rather an examination of regionally specific opportunities, with careful consideration of local and national needs and constraints.
+This report is not intended as a prescriptive plan but rather as an examination of regionally specific opportunities, with careful consideration of local and national needs and constraints.
 We evaluated feasibility, capacity, impacts, and costs on a county-level for the entire United States (including Alaska and Hawai'i), considering removal methods that could each be expected to remove at least 10 million tonnes of CO2 equivalents (CO2e) per year and for which we could estimate the costs achievable by 2050.
-CO2 removal must not compete with urgent ongoing efforts to decarbonize US energy, industrial, agricultural and forestry sectors; they must proceed in parallel.
+It is vital that CO2 removal must not compete with urgent ongoing efforts to decarbonize US energy, industrial, agricultural and forestry sectors; rather, they must proceed in parallel.
 Thus, we evaluated the availability of energy that is additional to that needed for 2035 grid-carbon neutrality.
 We also explicitly considered the amount and type of land required for each approach, as this is the primary physical constraint on the amount of CO2 removal we can employ.
-Finally, we evaluated environmental and socioeconomic co-benefits and risks; decarbonization and carbon removal must be designed to minimize risk of negative environmental, economic, and public-health impacts.
+Finally, we evaluated environmental and socioeconomic co-benefits and risks, because decarbonization and carbon removal must be designed to minimize risk of negative environmental, economic, and public-health impacts.

-Kev Findings
+Key Findings

-Many locations in the United States can set off on the 'road to CO2 removal' immediately by employing cropland-soil management and forest-based solutions that are in addition to current activities (Figure ES-3).
-By 2050, the combined effect of these practices can achieve close to 100 million tonnes of CO2 removals per year (Figure ES-4).
-These approaches have important co-benefits for ecosystem productivity, biodiversity, water conservation, environmental quality, and resilience to climate change.
+Many locations in the United States can set off on the 'road to CO_2 removal' immediately by employing cropland-soil management and forest-based solutions that are in addition to current activities (Figure ES-3).
+By 2050, the combined effect of these practices can achieve close to 100 million tonnes of CO_2 removals per year (Figure ES-4).
+These approaches have multiple co-benefits for ecosystem productivity, biodiversity, water conservation, environmental quality, and resilience to climate change.
 Critically, we can deploy them rapidly, and they do not require energy resources that would otherwise go toward decarbonizing the rest of the nation's economy.
-While carbon storage in trees and soils is potentially reversible (i.e. due to fire, insect outbreaks, and cropland management changes) and less durable than geologic storage, these approaches still represent an efficient stopgap that keeps carbon out of the atmosphere until more lasting solutions can be implemented.
+While carbon storage in trees and soils is potentially reversible (i.e. due to fire, insect outbreaks, and cropland management changes) and is less durable than geologic storage, these approaches still represent an efficient stopgap that keeps carbon out of the atmosphere until more lasting solutions can be implemented.